learn-co-curriculum/ruby-oo-advanced-class-methods-puppy-lab/README.md

 ## Instructions

-Code your solution in `lib/dog.rb`, using the test error messages from running `learn` as a guide to your solution.
+Code your solution in `lib/dog.rb`, using the test error messages from running `learn test` as a guide to your solution.

 - Create a class variable `@@all` set to an empty array inside your class.
 This array is the storage container for each instance of a `Dog` that gets